ga-wdi-curriculum/wdi-intro/readme.md

 For the remaining 10 minutes, we'll go around the room and share!

-Here's a wireframe of Adrian, a WDI Instructor, as an example...
+Here's a wireframe of Adrian as an example...

 ![](https://dl.dropboxusercontent.com/s/frqxj4hn044sm73/action_adrian_.jpg?dl=0)